1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: New Jersey municipalities (targeted urban municipalities receive priority) and counties; projects within 0.5-mile radius of a transit facility receive priority.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Jersey municipalities (targeted urban municipalities receive priority) and counties; projects within 0.5-mile radius of a transit facility receive priority.
+Confirm the full requirements in the official notice before applying.